 Two new roads that hundreds of Fort Mill children will begin traveling this fall will honor T.J.
 Dudley and Paul Neff, Fort Mill High School graduates killed in combat in Afghanistan and Iraq.

 The construction of Doby’s Bridge Elementary School includes two new access roads.
-Town planners recommended two names for those roads to the developer:• Neff Court, in honor of Army Staff Sgt.
-Paul M. Neff II, who was killed in 2003 when his helicopter was shot down in Iraq.
+Town planners recommended two names for those roads to the developer:

 The Fort Mill Planning Commission recommended the street names, and the developer and York County officials have agreed.